 Our objective is to understand fundamental magnetoelectric switching in these systems and to demonstrate low energy consumption for next generation computational technologies.
 We use thin film epitaxy, interfaces, strain, and novel materials investigate magnetoelectric switching in magnetoelectric heterostructures for tailored application.
 We develop devices and transport techniques to investigate magnetoelectric switching in configuration compatible with nanoelectronics.
 Further, we employ and develop scanning probe microscopy techniques to understand the kinetics of magnetoelectric switching, influence of boundary effects, and domain correlations.

-Entropy-stabilized oxides emerge due to a large configurational entropy from multi-cation disorder as opposed to enthalpy of formation.
-Entropic stabilization enables the synthesis and exploration of oxide materials with compositions that have been considered to be unfeasible and the ability to include cationic species in typically unfavorable coordinations.
-Our objective is to understand the synthesis of thin film entropy-stabilized oxides and explain how the fundamental disorder and frustration of species, charge, structure, and spin emerge in the electromagnetic properties to enable design of new extremes in functional behavior.
+Entropy and high entropy oxides are single phase materials that have a large configurational disorder stemming from the multi-cation composition.
+The entropy enables the synthesis of materials that have previously been unfeasible and ability to include cationic species in typically unfavorable or rare coordinations.
+Our objective is to explain how the fundamental disorder and frustration of species, charge, structure, and spin emerge in the electromagnetic properties to enable design of new extremes in functional behavior.
 We leverage high energy physical vapor deposition methods, epitaxial strain, and composition to elucidate fundamental disorder-property correlations in single crystal entropy-stabilized oxide thin films.